 9/11 Victim Compensation Fund

 On Oct.
-3, 2011, the original September 11th Victim Compensation Fund (VCF) reopened for registration.
-The VCF, commonly called the new VCF or new Fund, initiated the process of providing economic relief to people who were physically injured or exposed to toxins at the 9/11 crash sites.
-First responders, cleanup workers and Canal Street area residents who suffered injuries, illness or death resulting from work or toxic exposure at the World Trade Center, Pentagon or Shanksville, Penn., crash sites are among those who may be eligible for compensation.
+3, 2011, the original September 11th Victim Compensation Fund (9/11 VCF) reopened for registration.
+The VCF, also called the 9/11 VCF or the new Fund, initiated the process of providing economic relief to people who were physically injured or exposed to toxins at the 9/11 crash sites.
+First responders, cleanup workers, construction and sanitation personnel, Canal Street area residents, and individuals who worked, or volunteered in the areas of the crashes at the World Trade Center site, the Pentagon site, and the Shanksville, Pa. site are among those who may be eligible for compensation.

 The James Zadroga 9/11 Health and Compensation Act of 2010 (Zadroga Act) was signed into law in early 2011, reactivating the original September 11th Victim Compensation Fund of 2001.
-The Zadroga Act broadens the scope of the original Fund, enabling more people who suffered physical injury, illness or death as a result of the 9/11 attacks to obtain compensation from the program.
+The Zadroga Act broadens the scope of the original Fund, enabling more people, including 9/11 workers and volunteers, who suffered physical injury, illness or death as a result of the 9/11 attacks to obtain compensation from the program.

 On April 2, 2012, the Scientific and Technical Advisory Committee (STAC) recommended to Dr. John Howard, the National Institute for Occupational Safety and Health Director and Zadroga Act Health Administrator, to make certain cancers eligible for treatment under the World Trade Center (WTC) Health Program.
 On June 8, 2012, it was announced that approximately 50 cancers would be added to the list of illnesses and conditions covered under the Fund following a public comment period of several months.
 The decision was made by Dr. John Howard following numerous studies.